Zach McKinstry Preview, Player Props: Tigers vs. Yankees

-Zach McKinstry -- with a slugging percentage of .421 in his past 10 games, including one home run -- will be in action for the Detroit Tigers against the New York Yankees, with Gerrit Cole on the mound, on September 5 at 7:05 PM ET.
+Zach McKinstry -- .171 average over his past 10 games -- will be in action for the Detroit Tigers versus the New York Yankees, with Clarke Schmidt on the hill, on September 6 at 7:05 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the White Sox.
+In his most recent game he had a hitless performance (0-for-4) against the Yankees.

 Zach McKinstry Game Info & Props vs. the Yankees